 You explore issues relevant to your life; look at ways to enhance self-esteem and to build a collection of skills to help you solve problems and become resilient young adults.
-Areas of study include friendship and belonging, dealing with differences, drugs, positive self-talk, beliefs and behaviour, Rock and Water program, and sexuality.
+Areas of study include friendship and belonging, dealing with differences, drugs, positive self-talk, beliefs and behaviour, and sexuality.